Category: Transient Plane Source

 Keywords: anisotropic insulating material, cross-plane thermal conductivities, in plane, inverse problem method, Sensitivity Analysis, small-plane heat source method, Thermal Conductivity, Transient plane source (TPS) method

 Abstract: This study aimed to develop a new method based on the transient plane source (TPS) technique to simultaneously measure the in-plane and across-plane thermal conductivities of anisotropic insulating materials using one experimental test.
 It was found from the experimental results of the thermal conductivities of the anisotropic silica aerogel samples that both the in-plane thermal conductivity and cross-plane thermal conductivity increased with increasing the ambient temperature.
-The results demonstrated that the measurement method developed in this study was effective at simultaneously obtaining the in-plane and cross-plane thermal conductivities of the anisotropic materials and it obtained similar results to the Hot Disk TPS method.
+The results demonstrated that the measurement method developed in this study was effective at simultaneously obtaining the in-plane and cross-plane thermal conductivities of the anisotropic materials.

 Reference: Measurement Science Technology (2017), 28